NexMaker-Fab/2023zjudemini-hi1/md/02_CAD.md

 **How To use:**
 - 1.Click the plugin button and choose the SpurGear as the plugin.
 - 2.Adjust the parameter of the plugin to make a gear.
+- 3.Adjust the parameter of the plugin to make a gear.
+- 4.The result of the gear made by plugin.
+- 5.Then, you can use the gear made by plugin for another use.

 ![plugin ](../_media/pro2_CAD/plugins.gif)
 ![plugin showing case](../_media/pro2_CAD/plugin_effect.gif)
 In this example, bolted connections inside the device are constructed through BOLT inserts.